x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

 ## Login Form Bruteforce with hydra

-* Bruteforcing passowrd for username found in SNMP Enumeration: `michelle`.
+* Bruteforcing password for username found in SNMP Enumeration: `michelle`.

-using hydra to bruteforce passowrd.
+using hydra to bruteforce password.

 ![](screenshots/hydra-brute-body.png)